 The Council's arrangements with the West Midlands Pension Fund was subject to a triennial review in 2019 and covered pension payments for the period from 2020-2021 to 2022-2023; the agreed payments have been built into the budget and the authority's medium-term financial plans.
+In 2020-2021, the Council made a £46.4m advance payment of pension contributions to the Fund, in order to reduce total costs.
+Accounting regulations require that only the actual amount due in relation to 2020-2021, of £35.0 million, is recognised as a cost in the Comprehensive Income Statement in 2020-2021.
+This cost is also shown in the Movement in Reserves Statement (Note 13A) and in the Employee Pensions note (Note 9) for 2020-2021.
+The remaining £11.5m of advance payment is held against the net pension liability on the Balance Sheet and will be drawn down against the Comprehensive Income and Expenditure Statement as it is used in the future.

-In 2018-2019 and 2020-2021, the Council made annual advance payments of pension contributions to the Fund, in order to reduce the total costs; the Council will continue to explore options to accelerate contribution payments to secure additional savings.
+The Council will continue to explore options to accelerate contribution payments to secure additional savings.
 The total contributions expected to be made to the Local Government Pension Scheme by the Council in the year to 31 March 2022 are £22.8 million.
 Expected contributions for the Discretionary Benefits scheme in the year to 31 March 2022 are £2.0 million.